monastri/monastri.github.io/notes-economics-political-science-globalization.md

 	dollars.
 The cost gets paid by a combination of taxpayers and other hospital patients with good insurance who get big markups on their own bills.

 This essay got over a thousand comments.
 Here are some of the interesting ones.
+(I've already mentioned some above actually, whenever they overlapped with Scott's guesses.)

 John Cochrane says the answer is administrative bloat: